|

 Talk

-to some of their current and recent clients, to see how smooth the
+to some of their current and recent clients, to see how smooth the process

 -